aouerf/hain-plugin-material-colors/README.md

 # hain-plugin-material-colors
-A [Hain](https://github.com/appetizermonster/hain) plugin for finding colors from the Material Design color palette.
+A [Hain](https://github.com/appetizermonster/hain) plugin for finding and copying colors from the Material Design color palette.

 ![](screenshots.gif)